 The Importance of Minerals

-Minerals have an extra special job when it comes to the acid-alkaline balance, as many of them like calcium, magnesium, sodium and potassium are directly responsible for maintaining this balance in your body.
-To better understand the enormous importance of minerals and the role they play, it is essential to break them down and analyze their specific roles.
+Minerals have an extra special job when it comes to the acid-alkaline balance, as many of them like calcium, magnesium, sodium, and potassium are directly responsible for maintaining this balance in your body.
+To better understand the enormous importance of minerals and their role, it is essential to break them down and analyze their specific roles.
 The roles of a few minerals will be explored in greater depth below.

 - Helps the body create more red blood cells.
 It also aids in the production of lymphocytes.

 - Responsible for aiding in the body’s fat metabolism process.
 It also helps the body produce energy and grow.

 - Necessary to maintain optimum heart health.
 This particular micronutrient is responsible for helping the heart keep a stable rhythm.
 At the same time, magnesium is used by the body to aid the conversion of glucose into energy.

 - Plays a vital role in helping the body regulate the number of electrolytes and water found in your cells.
 Chloride also helps to ensure proper cellular pH is maintained.